Does anyone read the fine print of an insurance policy? Not many!

 If you have a dog, you need liability protection around your dog.
 Some home insurance companies have a blacklist of breeds that they won’t insure.

-In addition to medical expenses, personal liability safeguards other costs associated with an accident such as lost wages, pain and suffering, death benefits if the accident is fatal and legal costs if you need a lawyer.
+In addition to medical expenses, personal liability safeguards other costs associated with an accident such as lost wages, pain and suffering, death benefits if the accident is fatal, and legal fees if you need a lawyer.

 Something that some people don’t often think about is homeowners insurance when selling a house.
-Your home insurance covers any mishap that may happen during this stage of your homeownership.
+Your home insurance covers any mishap during this stage of your homeownership.

 What does homeowners insurance not cover?

-A number of catastrophes and items aren’t covered under a standard homeowners insurance policy, unfortunately.
+Unfortunately, many catastrophes and items aren’t covered under a standard homeowners insurance policy.

 The good news is that you can purchase additional coverage to receive protection for certain excluded losses.